 If, like most powerboat owners, you travel only a few hundred miles in a year and pay through the nose for slip rent, the case in favour of the Artnautica just doesn’t add up.
 On the other hand, if you’re serious about long-term coastal cruising under power and want the ability to do an ocean crossing if necessary, Harjamaa’s design is likely to be faster, more comfortable, and cheaper to own than we have come to expect from 12-tonne motoryachts.

 Please become a member.
-Not only will you be supporting in-depth technical series like this one, which are amazingly time consuming to write, you will also get access to our library of 24 online books (and growing) for just $9.99 for the first year.
+Not only will you be supporting in-depth technical series like this one, which are amazingly time consuming to write, you will also get access to our library of 24 online books (and growing) for just $19.99 for a year.

 So, what do you think of the Artnautica 58.
 Please leave a comment.